JMB-Scripts/SEXIER-SAXS-Graphs/README.md

  1. Guinier approximation :
  - Read .dat file and determine a first usable line.

  - Data extraction for q and I(q) in the selected range.

  - Linear regression to calculate Rg (radius of gyration) and I0 (intensity at q=0).

  - Write data to text file.

  - Display graph with experimental points and theoretical curve.

  2. Kratky 2:
  - Extract data in the selected range for Kratky.

  - Calculation and normalisation of values for Kratky (𝑞𝑅𝑔)^2.𝐼(𝑞)/𝐼(0) vs 𝑞𝑅𝑔.

  - Write data to a text file.

  - Display Kratky graph.

  3. Correlation volume (CV):
  - Extract data up to q=0.3 or up to 8/Rg.

- Calculate the integral of the product I(q)*q.
+ - Calculate the integral of the product I(q)*q:

 	 - Calculation of VC, QR (quality factor) and MW (molecular weight).

 	 - Calculation of the Mw from Porod using SAXSMOW approach with a cut at 8/Rg

  - Write data to text file.

  4. Summary file:

  - Write values for Rg, I0, qmin_Rg, qmax_Rg, MW to a text file.

 ## Output